MaxHill/bg_jobs/README.md

 [![Package Version](https://img.shields.io/hexpm/v/bg_jobs)](https://hex.pm/packages/bg_jobs)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/bg_jobs/)

+# TODO before version 1
+- [ ] Generally improve documentation
+- [ ] Split db adapters to their own packages
+  - To do this testing needs change since the tests depend on the sqlite adapter
+- [ ] In the monitor module, `release abandoned jobs` should run on an interval to handle the case where the down message is not received
+---
+# Other improvements
+- [ ] Mock time implementation to not have to sleep in tests

 # Docs are WIP right now
 Most of it is correct but not complete, some parts are duplicated.